sparshsah/foggy-demo/demo/finance/tail-risk-fund.md

 To any of these, you could add a tactical timing component that takes the exposure off when your full alpha model thinks it's too expensive
 (e.g. if put premia are too high relative to recent realized volatility).

-It can also makes sense to scale leverage with e.g. the VIX -- When volatility is elevated, loss magnitudes tend to be larger.
+It can also make sense to scale leverage with e.g. the VIX -- When volatility is elevated, loss magnitudes tend to be larger.
 For example, if ex-ante vol is 10%, then quarterly vol is 10%/sqrt(4)=5%, so a -3STD quarterly loss is -15%.
 But if ex-ante vol is 20%, then quarterly vol is 20%/sqrt(4)=10%, so a -3STD quarterly loss is -30%.
 If you have a vanilla put, you're still protected, because the payoff is benchmarked to some fixed strike.